joinerda/joinerda.github.io/_posts/2019-01-10-Game-Of-Life-3D.md

 	}
 ```

 We will use the age of each cell to determine how to draw it.
-Cells with zero age (turned off) will not be shown, cells that are on will be drawn with ain interpolated color based on how long htey have been on, up to some "old age".
+Cells with zero age (turned off) will not be shown, cells that are on will be drawn with an interpolated color based on how long they have been on, up to some "old age".

 ```
 	void SetVisibility() {